ExcitedStates/qfit-3.0/README.md

 `qfit_final_refine_cryoEM.sh example/qfit_cryoem_example/7A4M_box.ccp4 example/qfit_cryoem_example/multiconformer_model2.pdb example/qfit_cryoem_example/7A4M_box.pdb`

-More advanced features of qFit (modeling single residue, more advanced options, and further explainations) are explained in the [example](example/README.md) directory.
+More advanced features of qFit (modeling single residue, more advanced options, and further explanations) are explained in the [example](example/README.md) directory.

 To model alternate conformations of ligands using qFit, we recommend generating a composite omit map excluding bulk solvent with the following command:

 `phenix.composite_omit_map input.mtz model.pdb omit-type=refine exclude_bulk_solvent=True`

-qFit-ligand can be executed the following command:
+qFit-ligand can be executed with the following command:

 `qfit_ligand [COMPOSITE_OMIT_MAP_FILE] [PDB_FILE] -l [LABELS] [SELECTION] -sm [SMILES]`

 This command facilitates the incorporation of alternate ligand conformations into your protein model.
-The results are outputted to two files: *multiconformer_ligand_bound_with_protein.pdb*, which is the multiconformer model of the protein-ligand complex, and *multiconformer_ligand_only.pdb*, which is the multiconformer model of the ligand alone.
+The results are output to two files: *multiconformer_ligand_bound_with_protein.pdb*, which is the multiconformer model of the protein-ligand complex, and *multiconformer_ligand_only.pdb*, which is the multiconformer model of the ligand alone.

 After running qFit-ligand, it is recommended to perform a final refinement using the script found in [scripts](scripts/post).
 Run this in the same directory as your models.